Interpreting Temporal Graph Neural Networks with Koopman Theory: Description of datasets

 \section{Description of datasets}

-The datasets employed in the experiments consist of \glspl{tg} whose time-varying topologies describe different types of social interactions.
-The \textit{Facebook} dataset is based on the activity of the New Orleans Facebook community over three months~\cite{viswanath2009evolution}; \textit{Infectious} dataset on face-to-face contacts between visitors of the SocioPattern project~\cite{isella2011s}; \textit{DBLP} dataset on co-author graphs from the DBLP database with the publication year as timestamp; \textit{Highschool} dataset on a contact network from the SocioPattern project of interactions between high school students in twenty seconds intervals over seven days; \textit{Tumblr} dataset on a graph containing quoting between Tumblr users~\cite{leskovec2009meme}.
-Table~\ref{tab:dataset-description} reports the details of each dataset, such as the number of \glspl{tg} $N_\mathcal{G}$, the length of the temporal sequence $T$, the minimum and maximum number of nodes $|\mathcal{V}|$ and edges $|\mathcal{E}|$.
+The semi-synthetic datasets employed in the experiments consist of \glspl{tg} whose time-varying topologies describe different types of social interactions.
+The \textit{Facebook} dataset is based on the activity of the New Orleans Facebook community over three months~\cite{viswanath2009evolution}.
+The \textit{Infectious} dataset is based on face-to-face contacts between visitors of the SocioPattern project~\cite{isella2011s}.
+The \textit{DBLP} dataset is based on co-author graphs from the DBLP database, with publication year used as the timestamp.
+The \textit{Highschool} dataset is based on a contact network from the SocioPattern project, describing interactions between high school students over seven days.
+The \textit{Tumblr} dataset is based on a graph of quoting interactions between Tumblr users~\cite{leskovec2009meme}.

+The original~\gls{msrc12} dataset consists of 594 sequences in which 30 people perform 12 actions, captured at a~\qty[mode=text]{30}{\hertz} sampling rate.
+Since in each sequence the action is performed multiple times, we preprocess the dataset so that each input sequence corresponds to a single action.

+Table~\ref{tab:dataset-description} reports the details of each dataset, such as the number of \glspl{tg} $N_\mathcal{G}$, the range of the length of the temporal sequences $T$, the minimum and maximum number of nodes $|\mathcal{V}|$ and edges $|\mathcal{E}|$, and the number of classes $C$.